brandur/sorg/content/talks-drafts/passive-safety.md

 # Abstractions

-Engineers need leverage to build reliable software more quickly.
+**Abstractions** do something complicated and present an easy-to-use interface.

-Good **abstractions** are leverage -- they do something complicated while presenting an easy-to-use interface.
+Abstractions are leverage to help engineers build more reliable software more quickly.

 Some great abstractions: files, threads, libc memory management, TCP in your OS.

 ???

 As engineers, we should always be looking to gain leverage to help us build reliable software more quickly.
-One pattern for leverage are abstractions -- building blocks that do something quite complicated, and present a comparatively easy-to-use interface.
+One pattern for leverage are abstractions -- building blocks that do something complicated, and present a comparatively easy-to-use interface.

 We've all seen bad abstractions that are too complex or do too little, and end up costing more than they're worth.
 But if we think about the computing stack that we use every day, there are many successful abstractions that work *very* well: files, threads, libc memory management, or TCP.